christineyost/bookshelf/INSTRUCTIONS.md

   create styled components that can be reused, and it also allows us to style components inline using the `css` property for things that won't be reused.
   See exercise for examples of both of these
+- Importing emotion styled components from `@emotion/styled/macro` instead of `@emotion/styled` will make it so the css class names that are generated all have the name of the component they are generated for included in the class name
+- Good to abstract colors and media queries to a separate `styles` directory
+- emotion also handles css animations

 ## Background